Best Mattresses for Sciatica of 2023

 Puffy offers a 101-night sleep trial and a lifetime mattress warranty.
 The company also boasts some of the best customer ratings in the industry.

 Read our full Puffy Lux Hybrid mattress review.
+To compare similar beds, see our roundup of best mattresses for back sleepers.

 Loom & Leaf